Scanning laser polarimetry: Concept of the instrument

 The GDx nerve fiber analyzers measure the retinal nerve fiber layer (RNFL) thickness with a scanning laser polarimeter based on the birefringent properties of the RNFL.
 Measurement is obtained from a band 1.75 disc diameters concentric to the disc.

 It projects a polarized beam of a light into the eye.
 As this light passes through the NFL tissue, it changes and slow.
 The detectors measure the change and convert it into thickness units that are graphically displayed.
 The GDx measure modulation around an ellipse just outside the optics disc and ratios of the thickest points either superiorly or inferiorly to the temporal or nasal regions.

 The field of view is 15 degree and imaging should be performed through undilated pupil.
 The polarized laser scans the fundus and building a monochromatic image.
-The state of polarization of the light is change (retardation) as it passes thropugh birefringent tissue (cornea and RNFL).
+The state of polarization of the light is change (retardation) as it passes through birefringent tissue (cornea and RNFL).

-Corneal birefringent is eliminated (in part) by a propriety ‘corneal compensator’.
+Corneal birefringent is eliminated (in part) by a proprietary ‘corneal compensator’.
 The amount of retardation of light reflected from the fundus is converted to RNFL thickness.

 In Retinal scanning laser polarimetry (SLP), the cornea, lens, and retina are all treated as linear retarders (optical elements that introduce retardation to an illuminating beam).

 A linear retarder has a slow axis and a fast axis, and the two axes are orthogonal to each other.
 Polarized light travels at higher speed when its electric field vector is aligned with the fast axis of a retarder.

 In contrast, polarized light travels at lower speed when its electric field vector is aligned with the slow axis of a retarder.